 Keota is a tiny city located in the state of Iowa.
 With a population of 893 people and just one neighborhood, Keota is the 361st largest community in Iowa.

-When you are in Keota, you'll notice that it is more blue-collar than most other communities in America.
-41.54% of Keota’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Keota is generally considered to be a blue-collar town.
+41.54% of the Keota workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Keota is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Keota who work in office and administrative support (13.54%), management occupations (7.90%), and maintenance occupations (6.77%).

 One downside of living in Keota, however, is that residents on average have to contend with a long commute, spending on average 31.39 minutes every day commuting to work.